lachenlama/ez_Unix/ls/ls.md

 ## ls
-- "ls" is a command in the Linux/Unix system to list the computer files present in the folder you are working on at that particular time.
+- `ls` is a command in the Linux/Unix system to list the computer files present in the folder you are working on at that particular time.
 ---

 ```bash
 user@user:~$ ls
 cd/  chmod/  CONTRIBUTING.md  df/  history/  LICENSE  ls/  README.md
 ```
-- ls
+- `ls`
     Displays the files available in the current folder.

 ```bash